 - Virtualahan, which works to give people with disabilities in the Philippines better access to skilled work in the digital economy

 You can find out more and see a full list of winners on the Ashoka website (opens in new window)

-Find out about HSBC’s commitment to helping people develop the skills they need to thrive in the modern economy.
+Find out how we’re helping people develop the employability and financial skills they need to thrive in the modern world.

 HSBC has led a financing deal that will pay for sectors including construction and utilities to reduce their emissions in China and beyond.